 What are the advantages to joinder actions, with multiple plaintiffs?

 First, joinder actions make litigation more affordable for more plaintiffs.
 Secondly, in a joinder action, all plaintiffs benefit in legal arguments around the aggregate hardship experienced by the entire group, aggregate hardship that has a lot better chance at getting a preliminary injunction, and substantive discovery.

 Do participants in mandamus lawsuits have to go to court?

 No. We, as your attorneys, will attend court on your behalf.
 However, if you would like to come, you are more than welcome to do so.

 If we participate in a mandamus action, can you guarantee the outcome?

 No. Attorneys cannot guarantee the outcome of judicial proceedings.
-However, we can tell you what has happened in similar litigation in the past.
-For example, in Mosleh v Pompeo, we represented 7 Yemeni families who all received waivers of the travel ban within 45 days of the day we filed the case.
-Here's the timeline on how that happened:
+We can tell you what has happened in similar litigation in the past.
+In Mosleh v Pompeo, we represented 7 Yemeni families who all received waivers of the travel ban within 45 days of the day we filed the case.

 This website is for informational purposes only.
 Using this site or communicating with Law Office of Curtis Morrison through this site does not form an attorney/client relationship.
 This site is legal advertising.